shaffex/shaffex.github.io/README.md

 # MagicUI

+Note: Help in progress ... if any questions please contact shaffex at support com

 Welcome to **MagicUI**, a revolutionary user interface framework designed with performance and flexibility in mind.

 ## Ultra Lightweight